erneani/erneani/README.md

 - Java (with Spring) and Go for back end development,
 - Typescript and Javascript (with React) for front end development,
 - AWS and Google Cloud for cloud services.

+### Extra thoughts 💭

+I should add more awesome projects to Github...